 What level of understanding do communities pursue regarding law enforcement?
 About how police set out to protect neighborhoods?
 Police tactics, policies and procedures.
 Should communities take more interest in police concerns, or areas that plague departments and perhaps create a chasm law enforcement and community?

 It is the responsibility of both sides – civilian and police alike – to respect and understand each other.
 To take interest.
 This remains a complicated issue given the depth of understanding is lacking on each side.
-While no one-size-fits-all solution exists, the following Acronym was created to empower communities to teach their families the steps by which one can safely handle a police encounter in a motor vehicle.
+While no one-size-fits-all solution exists, the following Acronym was created to empower communities to teach their families the steps by which one can safely handle police encounters in a motor vehicle.

 Assume nothing! (i.e., Do NOT assume you know why you were stopped or pulled over by police.
 The police may have another, perhaps more serious reason for stop and your movements could cost you.)